PayString/rfcs/src/spec/payid-easy-checkout.md

 2. PayID Easy Checkout URL Assembly

 The result of the protocol is a URL, which can be used by sending clients to complete a payment.
-However, the PayID Easy Checkout protocol does not define how a PayID Easy Checkout URL can or should be used.
-Instead, we defer those specifications to future RFCs.

 ## PayID Easy Checkout Discovery
 PayID Easy Checkout extends [PAYID-DISCOVERY][] by defining a new link in the PayID metadata JRD